Publish Data Sources and Workbooks

 Suppose you create a view that exposes a new range of questions in the data you’re using, and you want to share this analysis with other people using this data.
 Or maybe you are your team’s Data Steward, in charge of building the data models approved for use by analysts, and meeting your organisation’s requirements for security, compliance, performance and so on.

-You can share your work with the rest of your team by publishing it to Tableau Server or Tableau Online.
+You can share your work with the rest of your team by publishing it to Tableau Server or Tableau Cloud.
 After it’s published, you and your team can access it through your web browser or the Tableau mobile app.
 Publishing data sources can also help you to centralise data management.

 In other resources